 The Department of Educational Leadership, Research and Technology (ELRT) at Western Michigan University is comprised of six different programs, offering degrees at different levels.
 ELRT offers a Ph.D. degree in Educational Leadership in four different concentrations: K-12 leadership; higher education leadership; organizational analysis; and, workforce education and development (formerly CTE, in conjunction with the Department of Family and Consumer Sciences).
-ELRT offers an educational specialist (Ed.S.) in EDLD, K-12 leadership.
-The Department also offers a Master’s degree EDLD with concentrations in K-12 leadership (geared to prepare prospective principals); higher education student affairs (HESA) leadership; Educational and Global Leadership (EGL); and K-12 Principal & Interscholastic Athletic Administration.
+ELRT offers an educational specialist (Ed.S.) in Educational Leadership in K-12 leadership.
+The Department also offers a Master’s degree Educational Leadership with concentrations in K-12 leadership (geared to prepare prospective principals); higher education student affairs (HESA) leadership; Educational and Global Leadership (EGL); and K-12 Principal & Interscholastic Athletic Administration.
 Finally, the Educational Leadership program offers one undergraduate minor in Leadership for Social Change.

 In addition, ELRT offers a Ph.D. and master’s degrees in Evaluation, Measurement and Research (EMR).
 Two additional master’s degrees are offered in Educational and Instructional Technology (EDT), and Organizational Change Leadership (OCL).